 Questions Question guidance IS YOUR ORGANISATION LOCALLY ROOTED?
 Power to Change funds groups that are locally rooted within a particular neighbourhood or part of a town/city.
-This section allows you to tell us about how your area of benefit and how your project has been developed by local 33.
-Please provide up to three postcodes which are representative of your area of benefit and the communities your group serves.
-Postcode 1 Postcode 2 Postcode 3 We understand that the area you work in may be larger than 3 postcodes.
+This section allows you to tell us about how your area of benefit and how your project has been developed by local people.
+33. Please provide up to three postcodes which are representative of your area of benefit and the communities your group serves.
+Postcode 1 Postcode 2 Postcode 3 We understand that the area you work in may be larger than three postcodes.
 Power to Change will use these postcodes to access relevant statistics and data about your local area to help us understand the needs of the communities your business serves.
 34. Please describe the geographical area(s) your community business serves, describe the housing needs faced by the local community and how your scheme will meet local housing needs.
 A community business works to bring benefits to its local community.
 This is a clearly defined geographical area e.g. a neighbourhood, a ward, a village or part of a city.
 This is your area of benefit.
 In 200 words or less we would like to describe the area of benefit of your organisation, the community you belong to and the people your organisation is working for.
-What are the housing needs within your area of benefit and where you community led housing project will be located?
+What are the housing needs within your area of benefit and where your community led housing project will be located?
 How will the proposed development meet the needs and priorities of the local community?
 Some community led housing groups develop due to the housing needs of their members across a wider area (sub city/citywide/ countywide).
-Community led housing groups to secure a site will need to provide evidence how they are locally rooted to the geographical community that their site is located in at the point of applying for funding and how they intend to develop this through consultation, governance, volunteering and membership with the help of a grant.
+Community led housing groups that form to meet a housing need and then look across a number of neighbourhoods to secure a site will need to provide evidence how they are locally rooted to the geographical community that their site is located in at the point of applying for funding and how they intend to develop this through consultation, governance, volunteering and membership with the help of a grant.